Last updated on August 20th, 2022 at 03:22 pm

 You get to pack for yourself after everyone else is packed.
 You already know to bring appropriate clothing, personal items, and food.

-But, you also get to remember all the little things everyone else didn’t think about, like a camera, extra chargers, antibacterial wipes, garbage bags, hand sanitizer, bug repellant, and air freshener.
+But, you also get to remember all the little things everyone else didn’t think about, like extra chargers, antibacterial wipes, garbage bags, hand sanitizer, bug repellant, and tissues.

 Many people also forget that sunburns can still happen in the car, so be sure to pack sunscreen and sunglasses for the whole family.